tomslominski/list-network-sites/README.md

 Upgrade
 -------
 Follow the first two steps of the Installation process, making sure to rename the folder to what it was named previously.

+__When updating the theme from version 1.0 to 2.0, make sure to go to Settings → Permalinks → Save Changes to force WordPress to update the permalink structure and see this theme's permalink structure.__

 Translation
 -----------